-Though small in terms of population, Princeton has a large and fascinating history.
+Though small in population, Princeton has a large and fascinating history.

 The land around Princeton was used by First Nations people as a source of red ochre, a valuable trading material.
 In 1846, fur traders, settlers, and miners established trade routes connecting the area - which was then known as "Vermillion Forks" - to the Pacific Coast of British Columbia.
 John Fall Allison was the first white settler to live in the region.
 To this day, the site of his home functions as a "kilometre zero," with creeks east of Princeton having names like "Five Mile" based on their distance from where Allison lived.
 The town he founded later became "Prince Town" in 1860 to commemorate a visit by Prince Edward.

 The railways arrived between 1909–1915,.
 The Kettle Valley Railway (later Canadian Pacific) eventually connected Princeton to the Great Northern railway.

 Joining the Canadian Board of Trade (later Chamber of Commerce) in 1913, Princeton incorporated as a village in 1951, and later as a town in 1978.

 The Princeton and Similkameen area boasts a wide array of interesting historical landmarks and tales, some of which I've shared below.

 Up until 1961, Princeton was home to a well-known brewery, the Princeton Brewing Company.
 My father-in-law, Gordon Currie, was a longtime Princeton resident who once worked as a delivery driver for the company.
 The brewery once used local caves to keep its beer cool.
 The Vermilion Cave - which could hold up to 24 freight loads of beer at a time - was ultimately demolished to make way for the Hope-Princeton Highway, and was located directly behind where the Princeton Bus Depot currently resides.